-How child support is determined varies greatly state-by-state, and each state's model produces a significantly different result.
+How child support is determined varies greatly from state-to-state, and each state's model produces a significantly different result.
 That's why you must follow the California Child Support Guidelines and not one from another state.

-Determining child support in California is not as simple as running a calculator and coming up with an amount, as there is a lot left out of the child support guidelines in CA.
+Determining child support in California is not as simple as running a calculator and coming up with an amount.

 Although oddly enough, there is a guideline to determine “spousal support” which is defined as monies paid from one spouse to the other while the divorce process is unfolding.

-To learn more about how alimony works in California, please read: Determining Alimony in California.
+To learn more about how alimony works in California, read: Determining Alimony in California.

-The division of marital assets and liabilities is typically the last issue a mediating couple will need to discuss and resolve in their California divorce.
+The division of marital assets and liabilities is typically the last issue mediating couples will need to discuss, make decisions on, and resolve, in their California divorce.

 In the United States, there are two methods used to divide marital assets and liabilities in divorce: equitable distribution and the concept used in California known as community property.